Royal Princess vs Utopia of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Royal Princess has 20 different dining options like World Fresh Marketplace, Alfredo's Pizzeria, and Crown Grill.
-Of those options, 11 are complementary, or included with your cruise fare.
-The other 7 options have an additional fee.
+The Royal Princess has 20 different dining options like Sabatini's, International Cafe, and Crown Grill.
+Of those options, 10 are complementary, or included with your cruise fare.
+The other 8 options have an additional fee.

 The Utopia of the Seas has 10 more dining venues.
-Some of its popular venues are Hooked Seafood, Solarium Bistro, and Starbucks.
+Some of its popular venues are Royal Railway - Utopia Station, Starbucks, and Hooked Seafood.
 15 of these restaurants are complementary and the other 15 have an additional fee.

 If you like having a variety of places to eat, the Utopia of the Seas might be a better choice.
 It has 50% more dining options than the Royal Princess.